Lionsberg/lionsberg-wiki/Lionsberg Community Information/People/Lionsberg Membership.md

 ## Target June 25 2023 - Second Wave Cohort

-- Queue in formation, invitation only, based on 62% to 100% expansion, 11 to 18 slots.
+- Queue in formation, invitation only, based on 62% to 100% expansion, 13 to 23 slots available.